bebrws/packateer/README.md

 This is useful when you need to test interaction with React components that cannot be tested with available virtual DOM options.
 One such example is shown below, testing tabIndex.

+# Why is this useful?

+Say you have a or a few React components that you need to test some user interaction with.
+Say Drag-n-drop or tab ordering.
+Then this is a library you may want to give a look.

+It allows you to craft a new tsx or jsx file with these components in whichever way you want and then use puppeteer to (and whichever test tool, say Jest) you want to test away.

 # Example Usage

 ### App.spec.js